tetris245/ULTRAbc/README.md

   - Note: the selected background is also applied to all BCX screens
 * Added new setting in GUI - Visual to apply the selected Character Info background to the following screens: Title, Profile and Preferences (also from most add-ons other than BCX)
   - Note: the change is not immediate, you need to go back to the Extensions menu
+* New command: mapforce to force map access in current normal room (only for yourself)
 * Updated the bg4 command
 * Updated the code related to days in Character Info screens, when you have choosen to display only days instead of years, months, days
 * Updated the lists related to the Extra Club Card Game cards